 View this post on Instagram

-You won’t have to water your Yucca plant very often if it’s grown outdoors, since natural rainfall will often be plenty for it to thrive.
+You won’t have to water your Yucca plant very often if it’s grown outdoors since natural rainfall will often be plenty for it to thrive.
 This especially applies if you live in a wetter climate.
-If you grow the plant in a pot where it might dry out faster, water once the soil has gone completely dry.
+If you grow the plant in a pot where it might dry out faster, water once the soil has dried completely.
 Keep in mind that the species has evolved to go dormant during the hottest summer months, so if it doesn’t appear to be actively growing then be sure to limit the amount of water you provide to avoid overdoing it.

 One of the many reasons Yucca is such a popular species for the outdoor garden is the fact that it’s quite resistant to pests and diseases.
 However, “classic” succulent pests like mealybugs and scale might still appear on your Yucca and require treatment with horticultural soap to prevent them from sucking the plant dry.